LaboratoireCosmerTOULON/DTW_KNN_RNN/README.md

 - yaml: a yaml configuration file similar to what we have seen above

-An example of running this code is provided in`RNN/scripts/train_rnn.sh`
+An example of running this code is provided in`RNN/scripts/train_rnn.sh` Similarly and after navigating to `RNN/scripts/`, you can run the code using `./train_rnn.sh` Feel free to modify the different parameter in the bash file.